ItsMeggo/ItsMeggo/README.md

 - 🌱 I’m currently learning ...
 HTML, CSS, Python, Git
 - 💞️ I’m looking to collaborate on ... anything that can help me learn!

-Participating in advent of code 2022!
-I'm only 10 days late starting...but better late than never LET'S GO!

 Contact me at meggobro@gmail.com!